 Then check the box(es) for the value(s) you want to use to limit entries.

-If you select the Restrict by email address option, you will also need to specify which field in your form contains the user’s email by selecting it from the Email Field dropdown.
+If you select the Restrict by email address option, you’ll also need to specify which field in your form contains the user’s email by selecting it from the Email Field dropdown.

 Next, enter the maximum number of entries you want users to be able to submit in the Limit field.
-Then use the dropdown next to it to select whether this limit applies per day, per week, per month, or per year.
+Then use the dropdown next to it to select how you want the limit to apply.
+Below, we’ve outlined the available options:

 Finally, enter the message you want to display to users who reach the entry limit.
 On the frontend, it will look something like this.